 Once defects are identified, it is equally important to take prompt and effective action.
 Now you can fix the defect.

-Or, have a corrective action plan that is agreed upon by all team members.
+Or, have a corrective action plan that is agreed upon by all team members for total quality management.

 It’s also crucial for businesses to track the number of defects per product/service over time.
 Then you can investigate any patterns that may emerge.

 Doing so can help you identify potential areas of improvement within your quality control system and prevent future problems from arising.

 One of the most critical aspects of quality control systems is training your key team members to carry out checks accurately and effectively.